 The American Kratom Association (AKA) is a highly influential non-profit organization.
 Its purpose is to educate others about kratom, offer quality control programs ensuring the safety of kratom, and protect the consumer’s right to use it.

 By registering with the AKA, vendors annually submit kratom for third-party lab testing.
 The vendor loses the AKA certification if the kratom does not meet set standards.

-The AKA is also the creator of the Kratom Consumer Protection Act (KCPA), a bill that regulates the manufacturing and sales of kratom, helping users stay safe.
+The AKA is also the creator of the Kratom Consumer Protection Act (KCPA), a bill regulating kratom manufacturing and sales, helping users stay safe.
 Many states have already passed the KCPA.

 Consider the reputation of a company before buying from it.
 A quick internet search is enough to find reviews on its products and ethics.
 However, our vendor reviews page has essential information on many different companies and can help you quickly find one worth trying.

 There are many variations, so kratom is categorized by the color of its vein.
 Vein color is visible on the fresh leaves but isn’t noticeable when it’s in powder form.
 There are three colors of kratom vein: red, green, and white.